molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_2.md

 -----

-An else-statement is only run if the condition of the if-statement is false.
+An `else` statement is only run if the condition of the if-statement is false.

 ``` r